Law Office of Michelle Ball advocacy,Discipline,discrimination/bullying/harassment Schools Sometimes Punish Bullying Victims Instead Of The Bully

 Bullying is supposed to be addressed when reported or observed

 The negative outcomes to students from bullying are well known and undeniable.
-In fact, over the last decade or so, the word “bullying” has become a buzz word in education.
-All one has to do to get broad agreement that “something has to be done” is to mention that a student was bullied in school.
+In fact, over the last decade or two, the word “bullying” has become a buzz word in education.
+There is broad agreement that “something has to be done” about bullied students in school.

-However, this support may be limited to social media, as in our schools, bullied students are not always protected.
-Magic does not always happen and in fact, many reports of student bullying go unaddressed.
+However, this seeming support for the bullied may be limited to social media.
+In our schools, bullied students are not always protected.
+In fact, many, many reports of student bullying go unaddressed by schools.

-If a student or parents report bullying, or a teacher or school staff member observes bullying, and it remains unaddressed, a negative, dangerous situation will persist for the bullied student.
+If a student or parents report bullying, or a teacher or school staff member observes bullying, and it remains unaddressed, a negative, dangerous situation persists for the bullied student.

 Falling male student